ToolboxBodensee/html-battle/README.md

 # html battle

-We wrote this tool for a event at [Toolbox Bodensee](http://toolbox-bodensee.de/)
+We wrote this tool for an event at [Toolbox Bodensee](http://toolbox-bodensee.de/).

 ## Features